Grid classification: Classification of grids in computational fluid dynamics

 Figure 3 shows non-orthogonal grids.
-The figure shows the grid lines do not intersect at 90 degree angle.
-In both these cases the domain boundaries coincide with the co ordinate lines therefore all the geometrical details can be incorporated.
+The figure shows the grid lines do not intersect at 90-degree angle.
+In both these cases the domain boundaries coincide with the coordinate lines; therefore all the geometrical details can be incorporated.
 Grids can be refined easily to capture important flow features.

 Comparison between Cartesian and curvilinear grids

 Comparison between Cartesian and curvilinear grids shows that in Cartesian grid cells are wasted in dealing with objects.
 The distribution of function is very fine in curvilinear grid.
 The resources required in curvilinear grids are less as compared to Cartesian grids thus saving much memory.
 Therefore, we can say that coarse grids are able to capture flow details efficiently.

 Disadvantages of curvilinear grids

 Difficulties associated with the curvilinear grids are related to equations.

-While in Cartesian system the equation can be solved easily with less difficulty but in curvilinear coordinate system it is difficult to solve the complex equations.
+While in Cartesian system the equation can be solved easily with less difficulty, but in curvilinear coordinate system it is difficult to solve the complex equations.
 Difference between various techniques lies in the fact that what type of grid arrangement is required and the dependent variable that is required in momentum equation.
 To generate meshes so that it includes all the geometrical features mapping is very important.
-In mapping Physical geometry is mapped with computational geometry.
+In mapping physical geometry is mapped with computational geometry.

-There are difficulties which we face in generating the body fitted grids in geometries like IC engine combustion chamber.
-For example, the Valve mapping in Internal Combustion Engine is done very carefully so that the region of one type is mapped carefully with another type of regions.
+There are difficulties which we face in generating the body-fitted grids in geometries like IC engine combustion chamber.
+For example, the valve mapping in internal combustion engine is done very carefully so that the region of one type is mapped carefully with another type of region.
 There are regions where dense mesh is done deliberately to accommodate complex features.
 But this results in unnecessary grid resolution which leads to local variation of solution domain.